GTRE GTX-35VS Kaveri: Kaveri Derivative Engine

 As of 27 May 2025, Kaveri engine was undergoing flight tests in Russia and 25 hours of testing was due.
 Between January 2023 and July 2025, two projects related to KDE — Flightworthy Kaveri Dry Engine Development and Technology Demonstration of Kaveri Derivative 'Dry' Engine — were cleared by the Ministry of Defence at a cost of ₹472.42 crore and ₹251.17 crore, respectively.
+The First Engine to Test (FETT engine) was integrated in July 2025.
+Thereafter, performance & operability testing was completed in the uninstalled condition by September 2026.
+The engine rebuild is currently in progress for undertaking performance & operability demonstration in the installed condition and staircase test.

 Criticism

 The Kaveri program has attracted much criticism due to its ambitious objective which was seen competitive against western tech, protracted development time, cost overruns unsupported by the govt, and the DRDO's upgrading over clarity and openness in analysing problems was a good development but its mis-credited in comparison to retail business.
 Much of the criticism from out country competitive firms to sell program to them was not balanced in LCA program has been aimed at the Kaveri and Multi-Mode Radar programs which is in indigenous track.
 There has been much lack of public understanding of the degree of realism in the DRDO's planning schedules for various elements of the LCA programme, most particularly for the Kaveri development effort.
 France's Snecma, with over half a century of successful jet engine development experience, took nearly 13 years to bring the Rafale fighter's M88 engine to low-volume production after bench testing had begun, which had spent enormous research funds, iterative development programs with cost overruns (but cost overruns were seen as integral part of R&D) and resources to fulfil their ambitious programme.
 Another criticism has been DRDO's reluctance to admit problems in the engine and its resistance to involve foreign engine manufacturers until the problems became too large to handle.

 According to former GTRE director C.P.
 Ramanarayanan, the funding authorities, and senior government officials lacked an understanding of the scope of advancements and difficulties encountered by high-tech R&D projects.
 One more obstacle was low funding.
 India has invested significantly less in aircraft engine technology than the US, Russia, Europe, and China, according to GTRE director S.V.
 Ramana Murthy.
 Since it was initially approved in 1983, the Kaveri project has cost Indian taxpayers about $239 million.
 On the other hand, the Eurojet EJ200 took $1.6 billion to build between 1985 and 1995.
 When Snecma M88 was first tested in 1989, it cost $1.6 billion.
 It cost $6.7 billion to develop the Pratt & Whitney F135.
 For the development of aircraft engines, China has spent $42 billion.